medovina/natural_lean/README.md

     Hence by induction y ∈ B for all y: ℕ.
     Then x < z by ℕ.lt.
     ```
+  (In addition to the reasons listed above, an assertion in a proof by induction may use the reason `by the inductive hypothesis`.)

 - A __let declaration__ introduces one or more universally quantified variables of a given type.
 Examples: